gnafit/gna/doc/source/transformations/HistSmear.rst

 Arguments
 ^^^^^^^^^

 1. ``bool upper``.
-If true EnergySmear_ will ensure that the matrix is upper diagonal.
+If true HistSmear_ will ensure that the matrix is upper diagonal.
    Useful for the cases of energy leak type smearing.

 Implementation